-ARPA Fund - This fund is used to account for the revenues and expenditures for the American Rescue Plan Act.
+Parks Capital Project Fund.
+This fund is used to account for the park construction.

 Property & Facility Capital Project Fund - This fund is used to account for general property acquisitions and facility work for the Town.

 The Town reports the following non-major governmental funds: